mcoblenz/CSE210/about.md

 ### Final exam (total: 20%)

 We will have a final exam in the assigned final exam slot (March 22, 8-11 AM).

+## Comprehensive exam

+To pass the comprehensive exam for the course, you must earn a final exam grade of B- and an individual contribution to team success grade of B-.

 ## Academic Integrity